chinapedia/wikipedia.abstract.en/Page/Acceleration.md

 Instantaneous acceleration

-FROM BOTTOM TO TOP: Instantaneous acceleration, meanwhile, is the limit of the average acceleration over an infinitesimal interval of time.
+Instantaneous acceleration, meanwhile, is the limit of the average acceleration over an infinitesimal interval of time.
 In the terms of calculus, instantaneous acceleration is the derivative of the velocity vector with respect to time:

 $$\mathbf{a} = \lim_{{\Delta t}\to 0} \frac{\Delta \mathbf{v}}{\Delta t} = \frac{d\mathbf{v}}{dt}$$